Roma Elastica: Development

-Bertrand Mandico wrote and directed the film, a co-production between France's Atelier de Production and Italy's Redibis Film and Dugong Films, with support from the Italian Ministry of Culture.
+Bertrand Mandico wrote and directed the film, a co-production between France's Atelier de Production and Italy's Redibis Film and Dugong Films, in collaboration with Rai Cinema and with support from the Italian Ministry of Culture.
+In December 2023, it was reported that the film had been granted €25.000 in funding from CNC's commission for assistance for the co-development and co-production of Franco-Italian cinematographic and audiovisual works.
 On 19 May 2024, producers Thomas and Mathieu Verhaeghe told French magazine Le Film français that they were going to produce the film.

-On 25 April 2025, Variety reported that the film's plot details are being kept under wraps, and Cinecittà's CEO Manuela Cacciamani announced during a press conference that Roma elastica "is a tribute to some of the great masters and legends of Italian cinema."
+On 28 May 2025, Variety reported that the film's plot details are being kept under wraps, and Cinecittà's CEO Manuela Cacciamani announced during a press conference that Roma elastica "is a tribute to some of the great masters and legends of Italian cinema."

 Mandico's frequent collaborator Nicolas Eveilleau serves as director of photography.
+The costumes were designed by Pauline Jacquard.
+The score was composed by Pierre Desprats.

 Casting

 On 20 December 2024, Vogue France announced that Marion Cotillard will play the film's lead, an actress who is going to shoot her latest film in Rome in the 1980s, and that Alba Rohrwacher and Jasmine Trinca were also in the cast.
 On 25 April 2025, Noémie Merlant joined the cast.
 On 28 May 2025, Maurizio Lombardi, Ornella Muti, Martina Scrinzi, Franco Nero and Isabella Ferrari joined the cast.
-While Jasmine Trinca was no longer in the cast according to Cinecittà's website.
+While Trinca was no longer in the cast according to Cinecittà's website.

-In July 2025, Cinecittà's website added Agnese Claisse, Martina Scrinzi, Milutin Dapcevic, Zlatko Burić, Josephine Thiesen, Michele Bravi, Alessio Gallo, Ondina Quadri, Tea Falco, Coco Labbée, Michelangelo Dalisi, Toni Pandolfo, Christophe Bier, Martina La Manna, Simone Zambelli, PierGiuseppe Di Tanno, and Maziar Firouzi to the ensemble, while Alba Rohrwacher was no longer in the cast.
+In July 2025, Cinecittà's website added Agnese Claisse, Milutin Dapcevic, Zlatko Burić, Josephine Thiesen, Michele Bravi, Alessio Gallo, Ondina Quadri, Tea Falco, Coco Labbée, Michelangelo Dalisi, Toni Pandolfo, Christophe Bier, Martina La Manna, Simone Zambelli, PierGiuseppe Di Tanno, and Maziar Firouzi to the ensemble, while Rohrwacher was no longer in the cast.

 Filming

 Filming was originally scheduled to begin in January 2025, but it was later postponed to the end of May 2025.
-Filming tok place in Nice and Gaude in France, and at Cinecittà studios in Rome, Italy.
-Shooting began on 26 May 2025 and wrapped on 18 June 2025.
+Filming took place in Nice and La Gaude in France, and at Cinecittà studios in Rome, Italy.
+Shooting began on 26 May 2025, and wrapped on 18 June 2025.

+French cinematographer Nicholas Eveilleau shot the production in 35mm film.

 Release

-The film will be released in France by Condor Distribution.
+The film had its world premiere at the 2026 Cannes Film Festival in the Midnight Screenings section on 21 May.
+It will be released theatrically in France by Condor Distribution on 23 December.
+Europictures will release the film in Italy.
+The film will make its North American premiere in main competition at the Fantastic Fest on 18 September 2026.
+Rapid Eye Movies will release the film in Germany on 11 March 2027.